 Transfer Services

 Are you planning to transfer from KCC to a four-year college or university?
 We can help!
-KCC's Transfer Center provides:
+KCC's Transfer team can help with:

-- Advisors to help you select the right classes and programs to transfer to the university or college of your choice
+- Selecting the right classes and programs to transfer to the college/university of your choice

-- Visits at KCC from four-year school representatives
+- Scheduling visits at KCC from four-year school representatives

 To ensure that your credits will transfer to four-year colleges/universities, KCC participates in the Illinois Articulation Initiative (IAI), a statewide transfer agreement for general education courses.